copyrite/LwotcMinimalText/XComGame.md

 * Does it also work if you're out of charges?

 ## Light 'Em Up
 Replaces your primary weapon's standard shot.
-It no longer ends the turn.
+Light 'em Up counts as a standard shot and does not ends your turn.

 ## Lightning Reflexes
-Reaction attacks against you have -100 Aim.
-This Aim penalty decays by 20 per reaction attack you have taken since the start of your turn.
+You have +100 Defense against reaction attacks.
+This bonus decays by 20 per reaction attack against you after the start of your turn.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Lightning Slash